mess110/coinmarketcap.northpole.ro/README.md

 A straightforward JSON API for all the currencies and assets found on [coinmarketcap.com](http://coinmarketcap.com/ "coinmarketcap.com") crawled every 5 minutes

+We also do [daily snapshots](http://coinmarketcap.northpole.ro/api/v5/history/) of the data so you can view it evolving over time.

 [backward compatible](http://coinmarketcap.northpole.ro/doc.html "backward compatible")

 <br />